Kristen Ellis| Founder of Kristen Leigh

 Q: What is Kristen Leigh?

-Kristen Leigh is an educational platform for women to learn the skills they need to build websites and begin their journey as a web designer.
+Kristen Leigh is an educational platform for women to learn the skills they need to build websites and begin their journey as web designers.
 We host free live online workshops a few times per year, offer a free resource library full of my best tips and strategies, publish new content weekly on the blog, and are constantly enrolling and nurturing new students inside our online course Web Design Business Bootcamp.

 Most recently we expanded Kristen Leigh to also help people who have been laid off from their jobs discover the skills they already have and translate them into the online business of their dreams.